 Chamberbitter emerges from warm soils beginning in early summer.
 The foliage resembles that of the mimosa tree (Albizia julibrissin) and can be confused with the native mimosa groundcover, known as powderpuff mimosa (Mimosa strigillosa).
 The chamberbitter plant grows upright and develops a long taproot.
 It reproduces by seeds that are found in the green, wart-like fruit found on the underside of the branch.

 Homeowners have a few options in killing chamberbitter: mechanical control, cultural control and chemical control.

 You can manually remove chamberbitter by pulling it from the soil.
 This is most effective when the weeds are young and small or in the seedling stage.
 And this is easiest to do when the soil is moist.

-Cultural weed control is accomplished with proper lawn management practices.
+Proper lawn management practices is a natural cultural weed control..
 This includes proper mowing, nutrition and watering.
-As with any weed, having a healthy, thick lawn is the best prevention of chamberbitter–we can’t say this often enough.
-Chamberbitter doesn’t only like turfgrasses; it can be found in landscape beds too.
+As with any weed, having a healthy, thick lawn is the best prevention of chamberbitter-we can't say this often enough.
+Chamberbitter is found in turfgrasses and landscape beds too.
 Applying 2-3 inches of mulch in the spring to cover the seeds can be effective because the seeds need light to germinate.

 Chemical control including pre- and post- emergents can help prevent and knock-back chamberbitter, respectively.
-Timing for pre-emergents is imperative as it must be applied before the seeds germinate.
+Pre-emergents shoulds be applied before the seeds germinate so the timing for pre-emergents is imperative.
 Post-emergents are most effective when applied to young weeds.